 Because Mr. Lipman-Wulf (1905-1993) was primarily known as a sculptor and graphic artist, his paintings were rarely the focus of exhibits.
 However, as a German of Jewish descent, but also labeled a “decadent” by the Nazi régime, Mr. Lipman-Wulf was forced to flee—first to France in 1933, then to Switzerland in 1942, until his final immigration to the United States in 1947.
 Particularly in Switzerland, where as a refugee he was formally prohibited from working as a sculptor, he diverted his creative impulse to works on paper.
 Along with exquisite sketches and drawings, Mr. Lipman-Wulf completed numerous impressive landscapes and portraits in the South of France and Switzerland.
 His compositions of nature—although overshadowed by the artist’s fear that all could be instantly destroyed—nonetheless have a hopeful, luminescent quality, as the settings and subjects appear untouched by the devastation of war.

 Shortly before his death, Mr. Lipman-Wulf had finished a book about his imprisonment at the Camp des Milles in Aix-en-Provence (1939-1940).
 Period of Internment, published by Canio’s Books in 1993, is a compendium of the correspondence between Mr. Lipman-Wulf and his Swiss fiancée.
 Along with images of ceramic sculptures Lipman-Wulf made from the red clay available in the prison, a former brick factory, the book also includes drawings of his fellow prisoners and sketches of their daily routines, documenting the pervasive anxiety shared by those who were thus persecuted.
-This book, as well as the artist’s mini-autobiography, My Life and My Art, will be available at the gallery.
+This book, as well as the artist’s mini-autobiography, My Life and My Art, are available at the gallery.